ykessler/snappconfig/README.md

     gem 'snappconfig'

-2) Use the generator to create the config file:
+2) Use the generator to create config files (optional):

     $ rails generate snappconfig:install

 This will create:

+- A default config file at `/config/application.yml`
-- A git-ignored config file `/config/application.yml`
+- A git-ignored config file [for secrets] at `/config/application.secrets.yml`

-- An example config file `/config/application.example.yml` that *should* be stored in source, so that developers will know what values are needed.
+(Why two files?
+Because [secrets don’t belong in source control]() )

+TODO: FIX LINK

-## Usage
+## Using it

+Accessing your configuration values is simple.
+Just use standard hash notation:

     token = CONFIG[:secret_token]
+    stripe_secret = CONFIG[:stripe][:secret_key]

+Or if you wrote a value to ENV, access it in the way you normally would:

-    mailer_host = CONFIG[:mail_settings][:host]
+    token = ENV['SECRET_TOKEN']

-## Examples
+## YAML file examples

-###In `/config/application.yml`:

-####Basic:
-secret_token: "024e1460a4fb8271e611d0f53811a382f1f6be121..."
-ENV:
-    CUSTOM_1:"value 1"
-    CUSTOM_2:"value 2"
-development:
-  mailer_host: "localhost:3000"
-test:
-  mailer_host: "test.local"
-production:
-  mailer_host: "blog.example.com"

 ####Environment specfic (with defaults)